mmpacker/men-stack-crud-golf-goose/README.md

 ### Getting Started:
-The app can be lauched [here](https://mp-golf-goose.herokuapp.com/) and was deployed using Heroku.
+The app can be launched [here](https://mp-golf-goose.herokuapp.com/) and was deployed using Heroku.

 I used [Trello](https://trello.com/b/T4z0YNwu/mmp-seir-unit-2-project-golf-goose#) to keep myself organized when planning and developing Golf Goose.